arthirm/site-auditor/README.md

     traceTimeout : '<timeout-in-ms>'
   },
   assetManifest: {
+    // Type of assets for which manifests need to be generated
     // In case js has source maps but css does not, then the manifests can be generated only for scripts
     includedTypes: ['script'],
     buildDir: '<path-where-build-output-of-application-resides>',